volkansevim/alpha-CENTAURI/README.md

 ### Workflow Steps

-Generate multiple sequence alignments on the initial set of monomers

-    $ cd alpha-CENTAURI/example/
-    $ $CENT_HOME/clustal-2.1/src/clustalW MigaKH.HigherOrderRptMon.fa
+For this workflow, you will need a consensus sequence for the monomers in your repeats.
+The HMM needs two files: consensus sequence and its reverse complement aligned to themselves.
+If you have your own consensus sequence, you can just modify the .sto files provided in the package using that sequence.

-Build an HMM based on the alignment.
+First, build an HMM based on the alignment.

     $ hmmbuild alpha.hmm alpha.sto
     $ hmmbuild alpha.rc.hmm alpha.rc.sto